Slipped capital femoral epiphysis

 An epiphysis is an area at the end of a long bone.
 It is separated from the main part of the bone by the growth plate.
 In this condition, the problem occurs in the upper area while the bone is still growing.

 Slipped capital femoral epiphysis occurs in about 2 out of every 100,000 children.
 It is more common in:

 - Growing children ages 11 to 15, especially boys

 Children with hormone imbalances caused by other conditions are at higher risk for this disorder.

-- Difficulty walking, walking with a limp
+- Difficulty walking, walking with a limp that came on quickly

 - Knee pain

 The health care provider will examine you.
 A hip or pelvis x-ray can confirm this condition.